 You're a good communicator.

 "Communication is a two-way street.
 Understand that it is up to you to communicate your expectations to your employees, as well as being receptive to the concerns of those under you.
 A good leader is an approachable one who shows genuine concern to the issues facing employees.
-I’d much rather have employees feel comfortable enough to knock on my door than watch them fail because of unclear directions." – Vick Vaishnavi, CEO, Yottaa
+I’d much rather have employees feel comfortable enough to knock on my door than watch them fail because of unclear directions." – Vick Vaishnavi, president and CEO, Yottaa

 You have charisma.